bolixinyu/homepage/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Ph.D. candidate at South China University of Technology (SCUT), advised by Prof. Mingkui Tan.
+I am a Ph.D. candidate at South China University of Technology (SCUT), advised by Prof. <a href='https://tanmingkui.github.io/'>Mingkui Tan (谭明奎)</a>.
 Holding an M.Sc.
 (2022) and B.Eng.
 (2020) in Computer Science from SCUT, his research focuses on efficient model architecture design and video understanding.
-I have published papers in top-tier venues including ICML and IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)with 76 <a href='https://scholar.google.com/citations?user=7xCkJ-QAAAAJ'>Google Scholar citations </a>.
-Additionally, I have served as a reviewer for NeurIPS and TCSVT, contributing to the academic community's peer review process.
+I have published papers in top-tier venues including ICML and IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)with 79 <a href='https://scholar.google.com/citations?user=7xCkJ-QAAAAJ'>Google Scholar citations </a>.
+Additionally, I have served as a reviewer for NeurIPS, TII, and TCSVT, contributing to the academic community's peer review process.

 # 🔥 News
 - **2025.06**: &nbsp;🎉🎉 One papers (co-author) accepted by IEEE TIP!